zikichombo/website/content/projects.md

 _not_ to reserve the right to unilaterally change the code of conduct, which would disempower those engaging in the project.

-In the event you encounter difficulties, please try to work them peacefully offline.
+In the event you encounter difficulties, please try to work them out peacefully offline.
 If this is not really possible, mail us at conduct@zikichombo.org.

 One thing we would like to guarantee on our end is that newcomers opinions and